-It is anticipated that up to \$5,000,000 will be available for awards in Fiscal Year 2010, contingent on the availability of appropriated funds.
-Proposals may request project support up to three years.
+It is anticipated that up to a total \$8,000,000 of ASCR funds will be available for award in Fiscal Year 2010, contingent on the availability of appropriated funds.
+Proposals may request project support up to five year with the possibility for renewing for an additional five years.
+Multi-lab and/or multi-institutional proposals are expected and should request between \$5,000,000 and \$10,000,000 funding per year.
 Out-year support is contingent on the availability of funds and on the progress of research and programmatic needs.
-Multi-lab and/or multi-institutional proposals are particularly encouraged.
 Funding for this research will come from the program.
 DOE is under no obligation to pay for any costs associated with preparation or submission of proposals.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted.